-#8: Getting multiple job offers
+#8: Get multiple job offers

 Getting multiple job offers and being in a position to negotiate and choose from competing offers.
 Take the time to prepare prior to your interviews.
 Go through your resume, and reflect back on your past achievements and experience.
 Brush up on the Java/JEE fundamentals.
 If you get multiple job offers, look beyond just monetary benefits — How to choose from multiple Java/JEE job offers?

-#9: Taking the road less traveled
+#9: Take the road less traveled

 Becoming an independent contractor or consultant.
 You can mitigate the risk of being out of a contract for a prolonged period by having the right know how and skills.
 You can create your own online brand.
 You hold the key to your career success.